Loving Strangers means

 2. Love your neighbor.

 These two commandments sum up the Old Testament but have you ever tried to obey those two simple commands?
 It's not as easy as it sounds.
-Modern Christians who so frequently apply Leviticus 18:22 and 20:13 to homosexuals need to meditate on Jesus’ response to the Pharisees in Matthew 22:36-40.
+Modern Christians who so frequently apply Leviticus 18:22 and 20:13 to gays need to meditate on Jesus’ response to the Pharisees in Matthew 22:36-40.
 Isn’t it odd?
-When it comes to loving strangers, like homosexuals, for instance, it seems that modern Pharisees who profess to follow Jesus, disagree with Jesus as frequently as did ancient Pharisees.
+When it comes to loving strangers like gays, it seems that modern Pharisees who profess to follow Jesus, disagree with Jesus as frequently as did ancient Pharisees.

 Modern Christians are a lot like

 In the ancient near east, a host showed hospitality to his guest by treating him with loving kindness.

 Jesus rebukes Simon the Pharisee